 The ribosome, which translates mRNA into protein, is highly conserved in all domains of life and consists of two subunits composed of ribosomal RNAs (rRNAs) and r-proteins.
 Typically, the ribosome is viewed as acting constitutively and without variability, translating every mRNA equally efficiently.
 In fact, our standard terminology reflects this, as we usually refer to all ribosomes when discussing their function (i.e. “Ribosomes efficiently translate mRNA...”) as opposed to distinguishing between different types of ribosomes (i.e. “Some ribosomes efficiently translate this mRNA…”).
 Heterogeneity in composition of ribosomes exists and arises via a number of mechanisms, including from diversity in rRNA sequences, r-proteins encoded by distinct homologs within the same organism, post-transcriptional modification of rRNA, and post-translational modification of r-proteins (Byrgazov; sauret).
 The presence of these physical differences raises the possibility that heterogeneous ribosomes within the same organism have functional differences.
 The term “specialized ribosomes” describes structurally diverse ribosomes that may have altered activity (Xue and Barna).

-In the context of eukaryotic organisms, there are a significant number of studies of specialized ribosomes (reviewed in xue and barna).
-For example, in multiple species of the parasitic pathogen that causes malaria, Plasmodium, rRNA usage correlates to stages of the parasitic life-cycle and the distinct rRNAs have functional differences (Gunderson et al. 1987 and Velichutina et al. 1998).
+In the context of eukaryotic organisms, there are a significant number of studies focused on specialized ribosomes (reviewed in xue and barna).
+For example, in multiple species of the parasitic pathogen that causes malaria, Plasmodium, rRNA usage correlates to stages of the parasitic life-cycle and the distinct rRNAs appear to have functional differences (Gunderson et al. 1987 and Velichutina et al. 1998).
 When the parasite is growing in mosquitoes, one 18S rRNA is expressed (termed “S-type”), and when in mammals, a different 18S rRNA is expressed (termed “A-type”).
 When either A- or S-type P. berghei rRNAs were introduced to the yeast genome in the absence of native 18S rRNA, only cells with pure populations of A-type rRNA could be recovered.
-The inability for S-type rRNA cells to grow suggests that the two rRNAs have different functions (Velichutina).
-Thus, this raises the possibility not only that ribosomes are not homogenous in Plasmodium species, but that their ribosomes also function differently to influence gene expression based on the life-cycle requirements of the parasite.
+The inability for S-type rRNA cells to grow suggests that the two rRNAs have significant differences in function (Velichutina).
+This raises the possibility that ribosomes are not only heterogeneous in Plasmodium species, but that these ribosomes can also function differently, influencing gene expression based on the life-cycle requirements of the parasite.

-In bacteria, some studies identify heterogeneous ribosomes, but our understanding of any functional differences among these heterogenous ribosomes remains limited.
+Many studies in bacteria have reported heterogeneous ribosome populations, but our understanding of any functional differences among these heterogenous ribosomes remains limited.
 For example, in Mycobacterium tuberculosis, two genes encode the small r-protein bS18, but only one, the primary bS18, can coordinate zinc (prisic et al.).
 In high zinc conditions, expression of the secondary bS18 is repressed, leading to a population of ribosomes with mostly the primary bS18 present.
 In low-zinc conditions, repression of the secondary bS18 protein does not occur, leading to ribosomes with both primary and secondary bS18 proteins, creating a more heterogeneous ribosome population.
-While evidence of ribosome heterogeneity is clear in this example, the functional consequences of this heterogeneity on gene expression are still unclear.
 It is proposed that switching between primary and alternate bS18 r-proteins allows for adaptation to growth either inside macrophage, where concentrations of zinc are thought to be higher, or in the extracellular environment, where zinc may be less abundant.
-Although the ribosome heterogeneity created by use of alternate bS18 homologs in M. tuberculosis is a well-studied example of heterogeneous ribosomes in bacteria, the functional consequences of bS18 switching remains unclear, highlighting our incomplete understanding of specialized ribosomes in bacteria.
+Although the ribosome heterogeneity created by use of alternate bS18 homologs in M. tuberculosis is an example of heterogeneous ribosome populations in bacteria, the functional consequences of bS18 switching remains unclear, highlighting our incomplete understanding of specialized ribosomes in bacteria.